wiseacre7/amberwisedesigns/index.md

 ---
-title: "Amber Wise: Design, 3D Animation, and Digital Artwork"
+title: "Amber Wise: Graphic Designer"
 ---

 # About Me
 <img align="left" src="assets/img/MeCircle.png" width="200" hspace="20">
 <br/>
 My name is Amber Wise.
-I am a graduate from Eastern Washington University, where I earned a Bachelor of Science in Computer Science with a Minor in 3D Animation.
+I am a Graphic Designer who has also worked in Software Development and Data Processing.
+I graduated from Eastern Washington University in 2016, where I earned my Bachelor of Science in Computer Science with a Minor in 3D Animation.
 This website exists to showcase some of my work in a portfolio for those that wish to view it.
 Feel free to look around!
-It is still a work-in-progress however, so please bear with me!

 <br/>